History of the Bank of Prescott

-The bank's loan system was converted to computer in 1977.
+The bank's loan system was converted to a computerized system in 1977.
 Also in 1977, longtime bank employee and director, W.R.
 Hambright, was elected Chairman Emeritus in recognition of his fifty plus years of service.
 The bank's assets topped $20 million.

 The bank celebrated its 75th anniversary in 1979.
-The Nevada County Day Service Center was about to come a reality and the bank made a $10,000 contribution to this endeavor.
-Long time employee and director W.R.
+The Nevada County Day Service Center was about to come to a reality and the bank made a $10,000 contribution to this endeavor.
+Longtime employee and director W.R.
 Hambright died in late 1979.
 The bank's assets exceeded $25 million during the year.

 The year 1980 saw the initial discussion of the formation of First State Bank Holding Company of Prescott, a one-bank holding company that became the owner of over 98% of the stock of the Bank of Prescott.
 (The incorporation date of the holding company was January 28, 1981.)